Health Resources

 Timing of Ovulation (TOO)

-Procedure is done using a transvaginal ultrasound scan to assess the response of a woman treated with Clomiphene Citrate
+Procedure is done using a transvaginal ultrasound scan to assess the response of a woman treated with clomiphene citrate

-• Usually starts on day 12 of the menstrual cycleto check if a dominant follicle is developing from the current dose of clomiphene
+• Usually starts on day 12 of the menstrual cycle to check if a dominant follicle is developing from the current dose of clomiphene.

 Intra-uterine insemination (IUI)